President / Special Events

 Michelle’s recognition includes earning the designation of Rising Star from KC Business magazine in 2014.
 Michelle is active in the community, and has served on NEEC’s board of directors since 2012.

-Stephanie Wiley brings a real passion for financial literacy and community involvement to the Northland Early Education Center, where she serves on the Finance Committee.
-She has worked for CommunityAmerica Credit Union for the past eight years and is currently the branch manager in Shawnee, KS.
+Stephanie brings a real passion for financial literacy and community involvement to the Northland Early Education Center, where she serves on the Finance Committee.
+She has worked for CommunityAmerica Credit Union for the past eight years and is currently the Regional Market Director for Wyandotte and Johnson county Kansas.
 Stephanie attended Missouri Western University earning her Bachelor of Science degree in Psychology and in 2008 completed her MBA.
-She also completed the prestigious Leadership Northland through the Northland Chamber in 2010.
+She also completed the prestigious Leadership Northland through the Northland Chamber in 2010 and Shawnee Leadership through the Shawnee Chamber of Commerce in 2014.
 Stephanie is an avid volunteer for Wayside Waifs and Great Plains SPCA as a foster parent for dogs and cats.
 Having lived in the Northland her whole life, Stephanie is a Northlander through and through.
 NEEC’s mission to provide quality early education and therapy services for children who have special needs and typical needs is the reason she wanted to serve on the Board of Directors; Stephanie has a special bond with her younger brother who has special needs.

 Quality Improvement Committee